dartkron/cassandraUploader/README.md

 3. create simple_space tablespace and stat table
 4. run application without any arguments

 you should see verbosity output about upload process.
+By default write will be started with concurency 5.

 ## My results

-In 4 nodes cluster(2x2DC) on comodity VPS(1 VCPU,2 GB RAM, 20GB HDD) i've reached ~20MB/s writes(with EACH_QUORUM).
+In 2 nodes cluster(one VPS per DC) on comodity VPS(1 VCPU,2 GB RAM, 20GB HDD) i've reached ~46MB/s writes(with QUORUM).

-But if you will start application on multiple nodes in same time,summary throughput will be significally high, like an example:
+Based on Cassandra design, if you have much more nodes, you should try start this test on half of nodes in same time, summary throughput will be significally high.

-        2 nodes: 35MB/s
-        3 nodes: 45MB/s